 (White Settlement, TX).
-A Mansfield ISD elementary teacher and a Brock ISD secondary teacher have been selected to represent the north-central Texas region in this year’s state Teacher of the Year competition.
-Hadley Brown, a first-grade teacher at Roberta Tipps STEAM Academy in Mansfield ISD, and Stephanie Peters-Harris, a special education teacher at Brock Junior High School in Brock ISD, were named the 2021 Region 11 Teachers of the Year during a special awards ceremony on August 5, 2021.
-The ceremony, hosted by the Education Service Center Region 11 and generously funded by the Educational Employees Credit Union (EECU), recognizes all of the teachers of the year from school districts in the north-central Texas region.
+A Gainesville ISD elementary teacher and Granbury ISD secondary teacher have been selected to represent the north Texas region in this year’s state Teacher of the Year competition.
+Nora Moreno, a bilingual/dual-language kindergarten teacher at Thomas Edison Elementary School in Gainesville ISD, and Priscilla Lumbreras, a biology teacher at Granbury High School in Granbury ISD, were named the 2022 Region 11 Teachers of the Year during a special awards ceremony on August 2, 2022.
+The event, hosted by the Education Service Center Region 11 and generously funded by the EECU credit union, recognizes all of the teachers of the year from school districts in the north Texas region.
 The Teacher of the Year Program, sponsored by the Texas Association of School Administrators, allows districts to submit one elementary and one secondary candidate to compete at the regional and state levels.
-Seventy-one teachers representing 39 school districts in Region 11, participated in this year’s competition.
+Seventy-five teachers, representing 41 school districts in Region 11, participated in this year’s competition.

 District winners who competed for the regional award were required to submit their resumes describing their educational history and professional development.
 In addition, they were asked to write their own professional biography as well as five lengthy essays detailing:

 - a special project or initiative they have participated in that creates school culture,

 - an example of how they connect students to the community,